pivotal/docs-tap/tanzu-build-service/tbs-image-signing.hbs.md

     For more information about configuring Cosign key pairs, see the [Tanzu Build Service documentation](https://docs.vmware.com/en/Tanzu-Build-Service/1.7/vmware-tanzu-build-service/GUID-managing-images.html#image-signing-with-cosign).

-1. To enable Cosign signing, create or modify the service account resource that is referenced in the image resource so that it includes the Cosign key pair secret created earlier.
+1. To enable Cosign signing, create or edit the service account resource that is referenced in the image resource so that it includes the Cosign keypair secret created earlier.
 The service account is in the same namespace as the image resource and is directly referenced by the image or default if there isn't one.